TomatenKuchenDEV/docs/docs/integrations.md

 :::info Function list

-You can find a list of all functions on the [functions page](/category/action-functions)
+You can find a list of all functions on the [functions page](/category/action-functions).

 :::

-Integrations are pretty much customcommands 2.0 - you can still reply to message and slash commands, but you can also use many more triggers for actions.
+Integrations are pretty much customcommands 2.0 - you can still easily reply to message and slash commands, but you can also use much more triggers for actions.
 It is additionally possible to use created integrations on other servers.

 Integrations can be managed in the [dashboard](https://tomatenkuchen.com/dashboard/integrations).